The Ultimate Guide to Finding Your Perfect Tropical Paradise

 The "last mile" of tropical travel is often the most grueling.
 A "cheap" flight to Male is useless if the seaplane transfer to your resort costs $600 per person.
 Always calculate the "Total Cost of Arrival."
 In places like the Amalfi Coast or the Thai islands, use 12Go.Asia to pre-book ferries and private transfers.
 This eliminates the "tourist tax" paid when negotiating at docks or airports under the midday sun.

-Success Stories in Island Selection
+Island Selection Stories

 Case Study 1: The Boutique Shift